 Nutrition is vital for skin regeneration in the recovery process of acne.
 According to Traditional Chinese medicine, different foods create a specific response from the nervous system.
 Foods like sushi are cold and are better balanced out with ginger and wasabi because they are naturally warming.

 Practically, you will note that cayenne pepper and chili powder create a sensation that’s different from that of lettuce and yogurt.
 Take also an example of chicken, which is a warming protein.
 Whenever it creates heat in the system, it affects acne horribly.
 Continued eating of chicken may cause your system to run too hot, affecting your nervous system, hormonal system and the toxicity of your body.

-It is widely believed that kratom contains natural enzymes that can help to cleanse and purify the skin, leading to a potential reduction in acne.
+It is widely believed that kratom or even cannabis contains natural enzymes that can help to cleanse and purify the skin, leading to a potential reduction in acne.
 With this in mind, you might want to take a look at some of the different kratom products available on websites such as https://mykratomclub.com.
 Just remember to do plenty of research before using any natural products for the first time.
 Not everything is suitable for everyone and therefore it is well worth comparing as many options as possible before deciding on a course of action for your acne.

 Traditional Chinese medicine and therapy work well in curing acne and restoring skin health.
 Traditional Chinese medicine recommends that you combine Chinese herbs, proper diet, topical treatment, and acupuncture to get long-lasting results.
 Live an active life and use adaptogen-filled herbs to keep your skin, nervous system and body back to healthy working.